 The Pexip Infinity conferencing platform is a virtual entity that consists of a Management Node and one or more securely interconnected Conferencing Nodes.
 Both are software applications that you deploy as Virtual Machines (VMs) on host servers distributed around the globe, or via a cloud service.
-You can add, remove or move Conferencing Nodes according to your conferencing requirements.
+You can add, remove or move Conferencing Nodes according to your conferencing capacity requirements.

-Conference participants can access Virtual Meeting Rooms and Virtual Auditoriums from virtually any endpoint, including the Pexip Infinity Connect suite of clients (which includes the Infinity Connect desktop client, the Infinity Connect Mobile client and the Infinity Connect Web App).
-Infinity Connect clients can also be used to control the conference, view presentations, share content, and chat with other conference participants.
+- Conference participants can access Virtual Meeting Rooms and Virtual Auditoriums from virtually any endpoint, including any of the Pexip Connect apps (which include desktop, mobile and web apps).
+Connect apps can also be used to control the conference, view presentations, share content, and chat with other conference participants.

-The Management Node is the administrative interface of the Pexip Infinity platform.
-It hosts the Pexip Infinity Administrator interface, from which administrators can:
+The Management Node is the administrative interface of the Pexip Infinity platform, from which administrators can:

 - Create and manage Conferencing Nodes.

-- Create and configure Pexip Infinity services (Virtual Meeting Rooms, Virtual Receptions and so on).
+- Configure Pexip Infinity services (Virtual Meeting Rooms, Virtual Receptions and so on).

 - View platform and conference status across all Conferencing Nodes.

-It is deployed using a virtual machine management application such as VMware's vCenter Server, or Microsoft Hyper-V, or on a cloud service such as Amazon Web Services (AWS), Google Cloud Platform (GCP) or Oracle Cloud Infrastructure.
+It is deployed using a virtual machine management application such as VMware's vCenter Server, or Microsoft Hyper-V, or on a cloud service such as Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP) or Oracle Cloud Infrastructure.

 The Conferencing Nodes provide the capacity for conferences.

 - They handle all conference signaling and media (except for direct media scenarios).

 - There is no limit on the number of Conferencing Nodes that you can add to the Pexip Infinity platform.